tweag/rules_nixpkgs/design/bzlmod/README.md

 and expose them as drop-in replacements for the corresponding Bazel extension's toolchains.
 E.g. rules\_nixpkgs\_cc can import a C/C++ toolchain from Nix that can be used in place of any other Bazel CC toolchain.
-To that end rules\_nixpkgs needs to depend on the corresponding Bazel module to gain access to the toolchain type label and potentially Bazel rules or macros to define a functioning toolchain.
+To that end rules\_nixpkgs needs to depend on the corresponding Bazel module, e.g.
+`rules_cc`, to gain access to the toolchain type label and potentially Bazel rules or macros to define a functioning toolchain.

 Without a split of Bazel modules, rules\_nixpkgs would tend to depend on all Bazel modules that define language toolchains.
 Bzlmod does not know optional dependencies, so any user of rules\_nixpkgs would transitively depend on all these Bazel modules.
-To avoid the resulting dependency bloat and likelihood of version conflicts, rules\_nixpkgs is split into a core module and one module per language integration.
+To avoid the resulting dependency bloat and likelihood of version conflicts, rules\_nixpkgs is split into a core module and one module per language integration, such that users only incur transitive dependencies on relevant Bazel extensions, e.g. only `rules_cc` for C/C++ users.

 ## rules\_nixpkgs Module Extensions